osg-htc/docs/docs/compute-element/htcondor-ce-overview.md

 Before continuing with the overview, make sure that you are familiar with the following concepts:

 -   An OSG site plan
-    -   What is a batch system and which one will you use ([HTCondor](http://htcondor.org/), PBS, LSF, SGE, or SLURM)?
+    -   What is a batch system and which one will you use ([HTCondor](http://htcondor.org/), PBS, LSF, SGE, or [SLURM](https://slurm.schedmd.com/))?
     -   Security in the OSG via [GSI](http://toolkit.globus.org/toolkit/docs/3.2/security.html) (i.e., [Certificate authorities](https://en.wikipedia.org/wiki/Certificate_authority), user and host [certificates](https://en.wikipedia.org/wiki/Public_key_certificate), proxies)
 -   Pilot jobs, frontends, and factories (i.e., [GlideinWMS](http://glideinwms.fnal.gov/doc.prd/index.html), AutoPyFactory)

 What is a Compute Element?
 --------------------------

 An OSG Compute Element (CE) is the entry point for the OSG to your local resources: a layer of software that you install on a machine that can submit jobs into your local batch system.
-At the heart of the CE is the *job gateway* software, which is responsible for handling incoming jobs, authorizing them, and delegating them to your batch system for execution.
+At the heart of the CE is the *job gateway* software, which is responsible for handling incoming jobs, authenticating and authorizing them, and delegating them to your batch system for execution.

-Today in OSG, most jobs that arrive at a CE (called *grid jobs*) are **not** end-user jobs, but rather pilot jobs submitted from factories.
+Today in the OSG, most jobs that arrive at a CE (called *grid jobs*) are **not** end-user jobs, but rather pilot jobs submitted from factories.
 Successful pilot jobs create and make available an environment for actual end-user jobs to match and ultimately run within the pilot job container.
 Eventually pilot jobs remove themselves, typically after a period of inactivity.

 What is HTCondor-CE?
 --------------------